Microsoft C++ Language Conformance Table

-For details on conformance improvements and other changes in Visual Studio 2017, see C++ conformance improvements in Visual Studio 2017 and What's New for Visual C++ in Visual Studio 2017.
+For details on conformance improvements and other changes in Visual Studio 2017 or Visual Studio 2019, set the version selector in the upper left of this page, then see C++ conformance improvements in Visual Studio and What's New for Visual C++ in Visual Studio.
 For conformance changes in earlier versions, see Visual C++ change history and Visual C++ What's New 2003 through 2015.
-For current news from the C++ team, visit the Visual C++ team blog.
+For current news from the C++ team, visit the C++ team blog.

-There are no binary breaking changes between Visual Studio 2015 and Visual Studio 2017.
+There are no binary breaking changes between Visual Studio 2015, Visual Studio 2017, and Visual Studio 2019.

 Standard Library Features